Episode 144. Crazy News Stories from 'The Times' Publication

 I mean, I feel like that's probably a reality for most kids that were poor back then.

-Be good, or Santa Claus still ain't gonna bing you shit, because you ain't gonna get your help up or anything.
+Be like, be good, or Santa Claus still ain't gonna be shit because you ain't getting nothing.

 You know what?